zihaolzh/zihaolzh.github.io/_pages/about.md

 About me
 ======
 I am a transportation system modeler at North Central Texas Council of Governments (NCTCOG).
-I have a Master's degree of Electrical and Computer Engineering from {Purdue University}(https://www.purdue.edu/) and a Bachelor's degree of Transportation Engineeering from Tongji University
+I hold a Master's degree in Electrical and Computer Engineering from Purdue University, complemented by a Bachelor's degree in Transportation Engineering from Tongji University.
+With the background of both Transportation and Computer Engineering, and as a transportation nerd, it is always fansinating to me to see what new technologies can be applied into the transportation sector and to explore what's more for the future transportation!
+Welcome to my personal website, by the way!

 A data-driven personal website